sncosmo/sncosmo/docs/about.rst

   aspects of SN analyses.

 * `SNooPy`_ (or snpy) is also a Python library for SN analysis, but with a (mostly) different feature set.
-The current maintenance and development status of the package is unclear.
+SNCosmo is based on spectral timeseries models whereas SNooPy is more focussed on models of light curves in given bands.

 .. _`snfit`: http://supernovae.in2p3.fr/salt
 .. _`SNANA`: http://sdssdp62.fnal.gov/sdsssn/SNANA-PUBLIC/